Protocols

 The

 is strongly tied to the state that it handles and the dependencies it has.
-This greatily simplifies the code written in normal situations.
+This greatly simplifies the code written in normal situations.
 However, if you need to create updaters that are not strictly tied to a concrete types (e.g., in a library) you can useAnySideEffect

-.### App Tips & Tricks To further simplify the usage of a
+To further simplify the usage of a

 you can add to your application a helper protocol/// assuming `AppState` is the type of your application's state and `DependenciesContainer` is the /// container of your dependencies protocol AppSideEffect: SideEffect where StateType == AppState, Dependencies == DependenciesContainer {}